Toby Bellwood

 Drupal Console

-Our previous Drupal-example projects included Drupal Console in addition to Drush to manage aspects of your Drupal site.
-Drupal Console is not yet compatible with Drupal 9 (there is an open issue to make it Symfony 4 compatible).
-In order to upgrade an existing site to Drupal 9, you will first need to “composer remove” Drupal Console if you have it installed.
-The base images we provide only have drupal-console-launcher installed, which will not conflict with your site or requirements.
+Our previous Drupal-example projects included Drupal Console and Drush to manage aspects of your Drupal site.
+Drupal Console is not yet compatible with Drupal 9 (there is an open issue with making it Symfony 4 compatible).
+To upgrade an existing site to Drupal 9, you will first need to “composer remove” Drupal Console if you have it installed.
+The base images we provide only have Drupal-console-launcher installed, which will not conflict with your site or requirements.

-We’ve also implemented some new Drupal 9 tests in Lagoon – currently just one test (PHP7.4 and MariaDB), but we will be porting more tests across shortly.
+We’ve also implemented some new Drupal 9 tests in Lagoon—currently, just one test (PHP7.4 and MariaDB), but we will be porting more tests shortly.

-In order to demonstrate how to set up a Drupal9 project, we’ve redeveloped our drupal-example project, and also taken on board some feedback that needs simplifying.
-We’ve created a new project at https://github.com/amazeeio/drupal-example-simple – which is by default a Drupal 8 install (that now takes advantage of the improvements in the Drupal "Composer in Core" initiative, and uses a more widely compatible scaffold technique), but also has a 9.x branch that includes all the necessary changes for D9 (hint: there aren’t many).
+To demonstrate how to set up a Drupal9 project, we’ve redeveloped our Drupal-example project and taken on board some feedback that needs simplifying.
+We’ve created a new project at https://github.com/amazeeio/drupal-example-simple – which is by default a Drupal 8 install (that now takes advantage of the improvements in the Drupal "Composer in Core" initiative and uses a more widely compatible scaffold technique) but also has a 9.x branch that includes all the necessary changes for D9 (hint: there aren’t many).

 We’ve worked really hard to ensure that Lagoon is ready for Drupal 9, and we look forward to seeing your sites as they start to go live.